Noni Hazlehurst: Other awards

-Hazlehurst has also been an ambassador for Barnardo's Mother of the Year, and was awarded an Honorary Doctorate of Letters by her alma mater Flinders University in 2007.
+Hazlehurst was awarded an Honorary Doctorate of Letters by her alma mater Flinders University in 2007.

+She has been an ambassador for Barnardo's "Mother of the Year" awards.

 Cultural references

 In 1994 a painting of Hazlehurst by artist Rosemary Valadon titled Noni Hazlehurst – Summer '94 Waiting Again was a finalist in the Archibald Prize.

 Personal life

 Hazlehurst married director Kevin Dobson, and she subsequently married John Jarratt in circa 1987.
 She and Jarratt have two sons.
 After separating from Jarratt in August 1999, she dated cameraman Ian Marden.

 Her son, William, is the former vocalist for Melbourne death pop band Storm The Sky.

+Noni released her autobiography Dropping The Mask on 2 October 2024 and promoted it with personal appearances and book signings through the month of October.